KittyGiraudel/SJSJ/_glossary/MOOTOOLS.md

 ## History

-Valerio Proietti first authored the framework and released it in September 2006 taking as his inspiration [Prototype](/_glossary/PROTOTYPE.md) and Dean Edward's [base2](http://code.google.com/p/base2/).
+Valerio Proietti first authored the framework and released it in September 2006 taking as his inspiration [Prototype](/_glossary/PROTOTYPE.md) and Dean Edward’s [base2](http://code.google.com/p/base2/).
 MooTools originated from [Moo.fx](https://en.wikipedia.org/wiki/Moo.fx), a popular plug-in Proietti produced for Prototype in October 2005, which is still maintained and used.

-Whereas Prototype extended—prototyped—many of JavaScript's native String, Array, and Function objects with additional methods, Proietti desired a framework that (at the time) further extended the native Element object as well to offer greater control of the [Document Object Model](/_glossary/DOM.md) (DOM).
+Whereas Prototype extended—prototyped—many of JavaScript’s native String, Array, and Function objects with additional methods, Proietti desired a framework that (at the time) further extended the native Element object as well to offer greater control of the [DOM](/_glossary/DOM.md).

 ## Components